lugu/qiloop/doc/NOTES.md

 signature of the concrete type followed with the serialized value of the type.

-### Composite types (map, list and struct)
+### Composite types (map, vect and struct)

-- **list**: an integer representing the size of the list followed with the concatenation of the serialized elements.
+- **vect**: an integer representing the size of the sequence followed with the concatenation of the serialized elements.

 - **map**: an integer representing the size of the map followed with the concatenation of the pair of serialized key and value.